joknarf/nerdps1/README.md

 # nerdps1
 Transportable Nerd prompt for bash/ksh/zsh (mksh/ash)

+*New: you can now use [thefly](https://github.com/joknarf/thefly) to teleport all you shell env/plugins*

 ## Font for prompt

 For better experience, install a Nerd font on your system/console (Windows console / Windows terminal / putty / git-bash / CmdEr / iTerm2 / Terminator / MobaXterm / VScode terminal / Pycharm terminal...):